Mukhtar Ahmed Ansari

 Mukhtar Ahmed Ansari (25 December 1880 – 10 May 1936) was an Indian nationalist and political leader, and former president of the Indian National Congress and the Muslim League during the Indian Independence Movement.
 He was one of the founders of Jamia Millia Islamia University.
-He remained it's chancellor from 1928 to 1936.
+He remained its chancellor from 1928 to 1936.

 Early life and medical career

 Mukhtar Ahmed Ansari was born on 25 December 1880 in Yusufpur-Mohammadabad town in eastern Uttar Pradesh).

 He hailed from an influential and famous family of Qazis' and Zamindars known as the Ansaris of Yusufpur.
 The family was descended from the Sufi saint of Herat, Abdullah Ansari, and had migrated to India with the Mughal emperor Babur in 1526.

 Educated at the Victoria School, Ansari and his family moved to Hyderabad.
 Ansari obtained a medical degree from the Madras Medical College and went to England on scholarship studies.
 He achieved the M.D. and M.S. degrees in 1905.
 In 1910 Ansari earned a Master of Surgery (ChM) from the University of Edinburgh for his thesis Treatment of syphilis by arylarsonates with special reference to recent research.
 He was a top-class student and worked at the London Lock Hospital and the Charing Cross Hospital in London.
 He was an Indian pioneer in surgery, and today there is an Ansari Ward in the Charing Cross Hospital, London, in honour of his work.

 From 1921 to 1935, Ansari visited Vienna, Paris, Lucerne and London to meet with famed urologists, including Robert Lichtenstern, Eugen Steinach and Serge Voronoff, some of the pioneers of grafting animal testicles onto humans.
 In the last decade of his life, Ansari performed over 700 such grafting operations, meticulously recording 440 of them.
 From these experiments he published his book Regeneration of Man, which he shared with his close friend Mahatma Gandhi.